| DatabasesWhat is a database?Access

 a ten day timetable and there are five lessons a day, the database will

+have fifty records.
 Each record in the database actually contains several pieces of information.

 We need to tell the computer exactly what information we are storing.

+This is done by setting fields to store the data in.
 A field is simply one small piece of information, that is usually

 needed for every entry in the database.
 If we think about the timetable